 Office work

-Working in an office setting typically involves sitting in a chair and doing paperwork, working on the computer, or talking on the telephone.
+Working in an office typically involves sitting in a chair and doing paperwork, working on the computer, or talking on the telephone.
 This type of work does not burn a lot of calories.
 An individual weighing 125 pounds will burn about 45 calories every 30 minutes.
 Conversely, an individual weighing 200 pounds will burn about 70 calories every 30 minutes.
-If you work in an office setting, you can increase the number of calories burned by getting up and moving around every 20 to 30 minutes.
+If you work in an office setting, you can increase the calories burned by getting up and moving around every 20 to 30 minutes.
 If you cannot leave your desk, do some exercises like leg lifts as you work.
-If possible, choose a standing desk, which will allow you to incorporate other activities into your daily routine as you perform light office work.
+Choose a standing desk, allowing you to incorporate other activities into your daily routine as you perform light office work.

-Determining how many calories you burn can be a little overwhelming at first; however, there are many types of trackers that can help you determine what you are eating and how much physical activity you are performing each day.
-A fitness tracker in the form of a wearable device or your mobile phone can help keep track of your activity levels.
-Pairing this with a food diary or a calorie tracking app can help you determine whether you need to decrease or increase your calories or activity levels.
+Determining how many calories you burn can be overwhelming at first; however, many types of trackers can help you decide what to eat and how much physical activity you perform each day.
+A fitness tracker, such as a wearable device or mobile phone, can help you keep track of your activity levels.
+Pairing this with a food diary or a calorie-tracking app can help determine whether you need to decrease or increase your calorie or activity levels.

 An integrative doctor will work with you to create a custom diet and exercise plan based on your specific health goals, activity levels, and current health problems.
 This plan may also incorporate stress relief techniques and sleep recommendations to help you optimize your health and regulate your weight.